ubiqueIoT/nrf-wifi-provisioning/README.md

-# nRF WiFi Provisioning via We Bluetooth
+# nRF WiFi Provisioning via Web Bluetooth

 This is a minimal example of how to provision an nRF7002 WiFi device using Web Bluetooth and React.